-All Heritage in Schools Experts have undergone Garda Vetting before being included on the panel.
+All Heritage in Schools Specialists have undergone Garda Vetting before being included on the panel.
 Schools may enter into an agreement with the Heritage Council in accordance with Section 12(3A) of the Vetting Act to share vetting disclosures.

 Visits to schools cannot be undertaken until Garda Clearance has been issued.

-HIS Experts cannot be accompanied on school visits by un-vetted or non-panel members.
+Heritage in Schools Specialists cannot be accompanied on school visits by un-vetted or non-panel members.

 What is Vetting?